sowmyachinimilli/WebDesignAssignments/Assignment2/readme.txt

 * text-decoration: none; - Removes any type of text decoration, example: underline for text in anchor tags

-* a:hover - To add CSS specific to the tag when a cursor is hovered upon.
+* a:hover - To add CSS specific to the tag when a cursor is hovered upon

-* position: absolute; - Precisely specifies the location of an element outside of normal flow in in relation to its first parent non-static element
+* position: fixed; - The element stays even when the page is scrolled

+* display: none -  The element will not be displayed

+* tel:, mailto: - mobile browsers will initiate a phone call/send an email when the hyperlink is clicked

 * Media Queries
+Used CSS3 media queries to achieve responsive web design for screen resolutions: max-width: 768px and max-width: 360px CSS Media Queries - Directs the browser to styles configured specifically for those capabilities